ikovic/node-salary-exercise/README.md

 ### Creating a staff member

 Since each staff member type has associated business rules, we need to find the best representation for them.
-Since the rest of the application needs a uniform interface, I'll start with that and then see how to reduce duplication when creating objects.
+Creating a base `Employee` class that holds the common fields and behaviour made sense to me, both from the perspective of code reuse and creating an interface that the rest of the codebase can use.

+Other extensions of the base class implement their peculiarities while still keeping the same interface.
+Real world implementation would probably involve more business rules related to object creation and adding subordinates.
+Subclassing this way might make the mapping between the relational database and the object model a bit more difficult.

 ### Employee hierarchy